KTH labs granted millions

 This investment in the KTH infrastructure for research was started two years ago, when nine labs received start-up grants.
-Today, 11 labs have been established as part of the KTH official infrastructure, and have qualified to seek funding of SEK 20 million from the annual internal grant.
+Today, 11 labs have been established as part of the and have qualified to seek funding of SEK 20 million from the annual internal grant.

 This year, the money will go to labs within life science, nanotechnology, medical technology, experimental mechanics and computational science.

 “For a leading research university such as KTH, its research infrastructure plays an important role in its success and international attractiveness.
 We also offer research-related education that genuinely needs access to this infrastructure,” says Deputy President Mikael Östling , who started and manages the initiative.